meet-projects/Y1YL-Labs/Session 2, JS 1/README.md

 - Add an `<h1>` tag in your HTML page, and set its `id` attribute to anything you want.
   -  Example: `<h1 id="title1">Welcome to my page</h1>`
 - In your Javascript, add a function that changes the `innerHTML` (which is the text) of the `<h1>` you added in the step 1.
-  - Tip: google how to create funcitons in Javascript!
+  - Tip: google how to create functions in Javascript!
   - For example: your line would be `document.getElementById("title1").innerHTML = "I control the page now!;`
 - Add a `<button>` tag in your HTML page, and set its `onclick` attribute to the function you created in step 2.
   - For example: if your function's name is `changeText`, it would be `<button onclick="changeText()">Next</button>`